Quick start

 The Model Context Protocol (MCP) standardizes how agents call tools and data sources.
-The MCP Trust Framework (MCPF) adds the missing layer: who those servers are, what they claim to do, and whether they meet your security and governance expectations.
+The MCP Trust Framework (MCPF) adds the missing layer: who those servers are, what they claim to do, and whether they meet your security and governance requirements.

-# Quick start (community docs)
+# Quick start

-# 1) Browse repos and specs
+# 1) Browse repositories and specs

 open https://github.com/MCPTrustFramework